faceleg/node-assetify/README.md

 !=assetify.js.add('alert("foo!");')
 ```

+Note _you can do this in server-side code as well_, by accessing `res.locals.assetify`.

 These methods will register those snippets of code _on the request that invoked it_.
 The added benefit you get from adding scripts this way, is that assetify will act as what is commonly known as an **script manager**, which is to say: you can add these snippets anywhere on your views or before returning from a controller, but the code will still be emitted _only once_ and only when you invoke the **asset emitter**.

 ### Dynamics disclaimer